The 10 Republicans Most Likely to Run for President - ExBulletin

 There is little doubt about DeSantiss’ fundraising abilities if he were to mount a presidential candidacy.
 Its political committee has nearly $ 67 million in the bank and it has already received contributions from donors in all 50 states.

 What is not clear is whether DeSantis would still run for president if Trump got into the race.
-Unlike many possible candidates for 2024, DeSantis has not publicly stated that he will not be running if Trump does.
+Unlike many potential 2024 candidates, DeSantis has not publicly stated that he will not be running if Trump does.

-Mike PenceMichael (Mike) Richard PenceVP dilemma: The facility or the base?
-Democrats love what they saw in Harris-Charlamagne God Swapping 5 Quotes From Trump That Indicate He Will Run In 2024.

-Hes visited New Hampshire and other early primary states and caucuses, fueling speculation about his political ambitions.
+Hes visited New Hampshire and other early primary states, fueling speculation about his political ambitions.
 And in particular, he did not rule out a race.

 I can honestly tell you that in 2023 my family and I will do what we have always done.
 We will reflect, pray and determine where we could best serve, and we will go where we are called, he told CNN during a layover in New Hampshire earlier this month.